-Lake Kissimmee State Park has something for every visitor, including access to Florida's third largest lake, shaded camping and picnic facilities, excellent wildlife viewing opportunities, beautiful nature trails for hiking, biking and horseback riding, and a genuine 1876 Cow Camp.
+Lake Kissimmee State Park has something for every visitor including access to Florida's third largest lake, shaded camping and picnic facilities; excellent wildlife viewing opportunities; beautiful nature trails for hiking, biking and horseback riding; and a genuine 1876 "Cow Camp."

-Florida's cowboy heritage comes alive with livinghistory demonstrations of the early Florida "cow hunters" in an 1876-era cow camp, open 9:30 a.m.to 4:30 p.m. every Saturday and Sunday from October 1 to May 1, including holidays.
+Florida's cowboy heritage comes alive with living history demonstrations of the early Florida "cow hunters" in an 1876-era cow camp, open 9:30 a.m.-4:30 p.m., holidays and every Saturday and Sunday from October 1 to May 1.

-Visitors can enjoy boating, canoeing, kayaking, touring and fishing in the upper Kissimmee chain of lakes that include Lake Kissimmee, Lake Rosalie and Tiger Lake.
-View some of the incredible birds and wildlife inhabiting the area known as the headwaters to the Everglades.
-Additionally, park visitors can hike more than 13 miles of trails and observe or study the abundant plant and animal life found within the park's boundary.
+The pine and scrubby flatwoods found in the park host: long leaf pines, scrub oaks, Florida scrub jay's, Sherman fox squirrels, gopher tortoises, white-tailed deer, bald eagles, sandhill cranes, turkeys, bobcats and the grey fox.
+Visitors can enjoy boating, canoeing, kayaking and fishing in the upper Kissimmee chain of lakes.
+Tour the waterways within the park and/or along the shores of Lake Kissimmee, Lake Rosalie and Tiger Lake.
+View some of the incredible birds and wildlife inhabiting the area known as the "headwaters" to the Everglades.
+Park visitors can hike more than 13 miles of trails and observe or study the abundant plant and animal life found within the parks boundary.
 Over six miles of trails are currently open to equestrians on Buster Island.
-A large, shaded picnic area with pavilions, restrooms and playground can be found in the main use area near the boat ramp.
-The park has 60 campsites, as well as two primitive campsites for backpackers and a youth camping area that can accommodate up to 50 people.
+A large, shaded picnic area with pavilions, bathrooms and playground can be found in the main use area near the boat ramp.
+The park has sixty campsites, as well as two primitive campsites for backpackers and a youth camping area that can accommodate up to 50 people.

-An observation tower is located in the picnic area, and provides views of Lake Kissimmee and its marsh lands.
+An observation tower is located in the picnic area and provides views of Lake Kissimmee and its marsh lands.